 Limaville is a tiny town located in the state of Ohio.
 With a population of 151 people and just one neighborhood, Limaville is the 800th largest community in Ohio.
-Much of the housing stock in Limaville was built prior to World War II, making it one of the older and more historic towns in the country.
+Limaville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Limaville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Limaville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Limaville is a town of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Limaville who work in sales jobs (32.35%), management occupations (17.65%), and healthcare (4.90%).

 Being a small town, Limaville does not have a public transit system used by locals to get to and from work.